jayphelps/shortcut.js/README.md

 Shortcut.js
 ======

-Simple shortcuts for your HTML elements.
+Add keyboard shortcuts for your HTML elements.
 Triggers a click event on the targeted element; usually on anchor (i.e. "a") tags but works on any.

 Getting Started
 ---------------